JonathanPerkins/ts890-n1mm-spectrum/README.md

 # ts890-n1mm-spectrum

-This is a Python script to send spectrum data from a network connected Kenwood TS-890S to N1MM+ logger.

 ![overview](images/overview_image.png)

+This is a Python script to read band scope data from a network connected Kenwood TS-890S and send it formatted as spectrum data to N1MM+ logger.
 It allows the user to see the TS-890's bandscope in a N1MM spectrum display window with spots overlaid:

 ![example N1MM spectrum display](images/example_n1mm_bandscope_1.png)